bobbyluig/bobbyluig.github.io/_drafts/04-20-2024-the-elevator-is-slow.md

 </script>
 {% endraw %}

-There is almost a minute of difference in the mean request latencies between floor 3 and floor 20, with each floor contributing around 3.66 seconds.
-The relationship of max latencies by floor is not as clear, but it is generally increasing as we go up in the building.
-Max latencies are also fairly situation-specific and could increase a bit if we simulated more requests.
+There is around half a minute of difference in the mean request latencies between floor 3 and floor 20, with each floor contributing around 2.2 seconds.
+The relationship between max latencies and floor is not as clear, but it is generally increasing as we go up in the building.
+Max latencies are also fairly sensitive to the exact sequence of requests and could increase a bit if we simulated more requests.

 {% raw %}
 <div class="chart"><canvas id="chart-floor-latency-histogram"></canvas></div>